awaelchli/pytorch-demo/README.md

 If you have a system with an NVIDIA graphics card that supports CUDA, choose the installation for GPU, otherwise install the CPU-only version.
 - GPU: ``` conda install pytorch torchvision cudatoolkit=10.0 -c pytorch ```
-- CPU: ``` conda install pytorch-cpu torchvision-cpu -c pytorch ``` This presentation is prepared for PyTorch 1.1.0.
+- CPU: ``` conda install pytorch-cpu torchvision-cpu -c pytorch ```

+This repository is prepared for PyTorch 1.1.0.

 #### [Jupyter Notebook][3]